farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 However, if the difference score (also referred to as change score) is the outcome of interest, such as in longitudinal studies, it can be appropriate to estimate $\delta_D$.
 If the research question at hand is regarding how an individual's performance changes on average, then $\delta_D$ is the population effect of interest (Morris & DeShon, 2002).

 $\delta_D$ tells us how many change score standard deviations the mean change score is removed from 0.
-More interestingly, the percentage of positive and negative change scores can be determined by treating $\delta_D$ like a *Z* score and examining the cumulative distribution function of the standard normal distribution (Morris & DeShon, 2002).
+More interestingly, the proportion of positive and negative change scores can be determined by treating $\delta_D$ like a *Z* score and examining the cumulative distribution function of the standard normal distribution (Morris & DeShon, 2002).
 For example, a $\delta_D = 0.84$ would imply that roughly 80% of people improve their performance after a treatment, while 20% perform less well after treatment.
 If normality of change scores cannot be assumed, this convenient interpretation is no longer appropriate.

 The population effect size of interest can be estimated by the following formula (e.g., Cohen, 1988):